 Once we had these drawings settled, we sent them to a local structural engineering firm.
 The engineers gave us a stamped set of calculations, framing plans, and details illustrating the important connections.

 We took these drawings, and the engineering, to the department of permits and inspections.
 We submitted them for an over-the-counter-permit.
 This type of permit is issued more quickly since the building inspector is your plans examiner.
 With a full intake permit, there is a more rigorous review process to examine the design and engineering proposal.

 Here are some pictures from before we started construction.

 These are the pictures from after construction.

 Design Scales took care of the plumbing, electrical, and drywall subcontractors, as well as inspection management.
-The permit was closed roughly nine months after we opened it.
+Because there were so many subcontractors, the permit was closed roughly nine months after we opened it..

-Overall, this project went well from the standpoint of design and construction.
-We were able to keep the work ours during the day and during the week, so that we minimized the impact on the homeowner.
+Overall, this project went well.
+We were able to keep the work hours during the day and during the week, so that we minimized the impact on the homeowner.
 Living through a remodel is never fun, but since this was isolated to the basement it wasn’t completely in the way.

 If you would like a custom bid for your project, give us a call.
 206.745.0284!